Combined cover

 Cons

-For seniors, gold hospital insurance gives you the peace of mind that everything treatment category is included.
+For seniors, gold hospital insurance gives you the peace of mind that every treatment category is included.
 You don't know what's around the corner, and the last thing you need is to not be covered for a treatment when you need it.
-With that in mind, Medibank has the cheapest gold policy among Australia's big 6 health funds, a 24/7 telephone nurse service, and a health concierge to gives you customised advice before you go in for treatment.
+With that in mind, Medibank has the cheapest gold policy among Australia's big 6 health funds, a 24/7 telephone nurse service, and a health concierge to give you customised advice before you go in for treatment.
 That's a tonne of peace of mind for a very reasonable price.

 Additionally, we believe Medibank offers some of the most robust extras policies for older Australians, with Top Extras 60 covering you for a huge range of treatments including hearing aids, blood glucose monitors and blood pressure monitors, eye therapy consultations, podiatry and more.